Q. How can I tell which database to use?

 1. Make sure you need a database.

 Sometimes databases and articles aren't the best place to find the info you need.
+Journal articles tend to be very specialized, on a specific aspect of a topic.
 Check with a librarian if you are not sure what type of source would be best.

 2. See if a Course Guide has been created for your class.